kosukeimai/dynCluster/README.md

         :-------------------------:|:-------------------------:
         ![](images/TF_heatmap_demeaned_truth.png)  |  ![Estimated](images/TF_heatmap_demeaned_est.png)

     + The table below cross-tabulates the true and estimated cluster membership for each dyad.
-The cells in the diagonal show the number of dyads correctly classified.
+The cells in the diagonal show the number of dyad-periods correctly classified.
 Overall, dynCluster correctly recovered **98.4%** of the true dyadic cluster memberships.

         |          |           |             | **Estimated**     |             |
         |----------|-----------|-------------|-------------------|-------------|